 Welcome to my Homesteading for Women blog!

 Hello!
 Michelle here!
-Let me first say how happy I am to be writing this blog for women who want to get back to their roots and live a simple chemical free life again.
-Maybe start their own Modern Homesteading lifestyle with their family.
+Let me first say how happy I am to be writing this blog for women who want to get back to their roots and live a simple life again.
+Maybe you want to start your own Urban Homesteading For Beginners with your family like me.
 So many blogs out there are for guys.
 I wanted a blog just for women and teach some of the lost skills that so many girls are missing out on in life nowadays, with this new digital life.
 They are growing up in a phone rather than in the real life.

 I on the other hand grew up outside.
 I spent my days in the woods, making mud pies, riding my bike which lead to many trips to the ER to fix a busted lip or knee.
 Lol!
 I learned how to cook from scratch, clean, sew, mow the grass and hang out our clothes outside on the line to dry in the summer.
 I was cooking full meals for my family after school each day as my mom worked at an early age.
 I used her old Betty Crocker Cookbook and would call her if I got stuck.